Family & Community Services

 A 6- week class on how to quit smoking.
 One month of nicotine patches will be provided.
 Participants will receive a $50 bonus upon completion of the program.
 Eligible to anyone 18 or above, smokes at least one cigarette per week, read and writes Chinese.

-Teen REACH Program (Responsibility, Education, Achievement, Care & Hope) Teen Reach PDF
+Teen REACH Program (Responsibility, Education, Achievement, Care & Hope) Summer 2014 Teen Reach PDF

 CASL’s Teen REACH program assists recently immigrated Chinese youth (Grades 5-8) acclimate to American society and achieve positive growth and development through a variety of carefully planned training and activities.
 Programs include academic assistance, life skills training, sports and recreational activities, mentoring and parental involvement to enable our youth to be successful in school.